jg8481/leon/packages/robotframework-test-assistant/README.md

 #### Hypothetical assumptions about inconsistent speech recognition using DeepSpeech engine with leon-ai for just voice commands (typing text commands through the leon-ai web app UI works perfectly fine).

-While using leon-ai's offline speech-to-text engine (DeepSpeech), you may notice that some times it makes mistakes interpreting what you are saying or it just hangs and does nothing.
+While using leon-ai's offline speech-to-text engine (DeepSpeech), you may notice that sometimes it makes mistakes interpreting what you are saying or it just hangs and does nothing.
 Here are some hypothetical assumptions I've made based on some quick research.

 1) Tensorflow hardware requirements favor NVidia GPU technologies more.
 If you use a non-NVidia GPU (no CUDA cores etc.) it will be underutilized.
 For example, only using onboard graphics on a laptop may affect performance.
 - https://github.com/mozilla/DeepSpeech/releases